 Buses leave punctually and if there is no breakdown on the way, their arrival is also quite punctual.

 Since bus stations are usually distant from the centre, usually a taxi is needed for both the station and the arrival, which is an additional cost.

 – rigid travel program from point A to B

-– access only to the places where Viazul is traveling
+– access only to the places where Viazul is travelling

 Coche colectivo, literally a shared car.
 It is a transport offered for Cubans (on other routes, starting from other places) and for tourists on the most popular routes.
 It is an opportunity to go on a classic American car, often from the 1950s.
 We may find a beautiful Chrysler or Doge, but it may well be old Lada.

-It happens that these cars are really falling apart, and during the rain they give us an almost pool bath.
+It happens that these cars are really falling apart, and during the rain, they give us an almost pool bath.
 Tied exhaust pipes, permanently open windows, closed doors or welded parts are characteristic features.
 If we get a car well maintained and without such visible deficiencies, then we have a lot of luck.
-There are few cars in Cuba, so accidents are rare, but in coche colecvito there is almost never a seat belt – you must be aware of that.
+There are few cars in Cuba, so accidents are rare, but in Coche Colectivo, there is almost never a seat belt – you must be aware of that.

-Coche colectivo takes us from the door and brings us to the door.
+Coche Colectivo takes us from the door and brings us to the door.
 This is a very comfortable option, but we never know the exact time of reception.
-Because tourists only travel on tourist routes, it is a great opportunity to make new contacts and exchange experiences from traveling in Cuba.
+Because tourists only travel on tourist routes, it is a great opportunity to make new contacts and exchange experiences from travelling in Cuba.